 According to the New York Daily News, the Rocks divorce is now finalized.
 The terms of the pair’s divorce have not been released publicly, so it is unclear if any child support is being paid by Rock, so we may never know if he was seen as or admitted to being a psychological parent to the girl.
 But, looking at the factors that the court considers, it certainly appears that there is a good argument to be made that he was.

-If you need more information about being a psychological parent to a child or if you are looking for assistance in receiving child support from someone you believe to be a psychological parent to your child, please contact us to schedule your free consultation with one of our qualified family law attorneys.
+If you need more information about being a psychological parent to a child or if you are looking for assistance in receiving child support from someone you believe to be a psychological parent to your child, please contact us to schedule your initial consultation with one of our qualified family law attorneys.